Residents can purchase an annual pay parking permit to park free of charge in council's pay parking areas of Byron Bay.

 Tariffs and operating hours

-Pay parking meters are available in all car parks with the designated pay parking car parks clearly signposted.
-Signage displaying the words “Meter Registration” indicates the requirement to pay for parking in a pay parking meter.
+Parking meters are available in all car parks with the designated pay parking car parks clearly signposted.
+Signage displaying the words “Meter" or "Meter Registration” indicates the requirement to pay for parking.

 The current tariff for parking is $4.00 per hour, capped at $20.00 for all day parking in these car parks.